-A supermoon occurs when the moon’s orbit is closest (perigee) to Earth at the same time it is full.
+A supermoon occurs when the Moon’s orbit is closest (perigee) to Earth at the same time the Moon is full.
 So what's so special about a supermoon?
-Turns out, it's a bit more subtle than it sounds—but for the interested observer, there's plenty to see and learn.
+For the interested observer, there's plenty to see and learn.

 - The Moon orbits Earth in an ellipse, an oval that brings it closer to and farther from Earth as it goes around.

 - The farthest point in this ellipse is called the apogee and is about 253,000 miles (405,500 kilometers) from Earth on average.

 - Its closest point is the perigee, which is an average distance of about 226,000 miles (363,300 kilometers) from Earth.

 - When a full moon appears at perigee it is slightly brighter and larger than a regular full moon – and that's where we get a "supermoon.

 The term “supermoon” was coined in 1979 and is often used to describe what astronomers would call a perigean (pear-ih-jee-un) full moon: a full moon occurring near or at the time when the Moon is at the closest point in its orbit around Earth.